-Capital Expenditure and Income 2017/18
+Capital Expenditure and Income 2018/19

-The Council's priorities for Capital Expenditure are set out within the 10 Year Capital Investment Plan, which establishes the major assets projects for the year.
-During the course of the year the Council delivered a significant programme of capital works with £38.179m of capital expenditure being applied; a figure that approximates to 100% of the budget anticipated at the start of the financial year.
-Some of the most significant capital projects undertaken during the year are highlighted in below.
+The Council's priorities for General Services Capital Expenditure are set out within the 10 Year Capital Investment Plan, which establishes the major assets projects for the year.
+The review of this plan informed the General Services Capital Budget, approved in March 2018.
+During the course of the year the Council delivered a significant programme of capital works with £21.144m of capital expenditure being applied; a figure that approximates to 109% of the revised budget of £19.320m after slippage into future years.
+As shown below, this was 64.9% of the original budget.
+Some of the most significant capital projects undertaken during the year are highlighted below.

-- Bishopbriggs Relief Road £2.310m
+- Bishopbriggs Relief Road £2.875m

-- St Andrew's and St Joseph's Primary Schools £7.345m
+- St Nicholas, St Andrew's and St Joseph's Primary Schools £2.312m

-- Bishopbriggs War Memorial Hall Refurbishment £2.488m

-- Roads and Footways £3.646m
+- Roads and Footways £2.705m

-- Auchinairn Place Project £3.920m
+- Fleet Vehicle Procurement £3.692m

-Capital expenditure is split between the General Services Capital Budget, detailed above, and the Housing Services Capital Budget.
-Both were approved by Council March 2017, with the General Services Capital Budget being informed by the review of the ten year Investment Plan; the plan for the Housing capital budget is separately informed by the long term housing business plan.
-Whilst the General Services programme was generally delivered as planned, expenditure on Housing capital was lower than the original budget.
-This mainly relates to slippage on the new build programme, with a number of projects starting later than planned due to delays in delivery of key infrastructure, and pre-planning consultations.
+The Housing Services Capital Budget was approved by Council in March 2018.
+The plan for the Housing capital budget is separately informed by the long term housing business plan.
+Expenditure on Housing capital was lower than the original budget, mainly relating to slippage on the new build programme, with a number of projects starting later than planned due to delays in delivery of key infrastructure, and pre-planning consultations.
 Further underspends are noted on Mortgage to Rent, render pilot and the central heating programme.